 - Only Windows 7 and Windows 10 operating systems are supported.
 All other operating systems are not supported and may result in data transfer failure. - Connection of BrainScope to third-party equipment for the purposes of data transfer could result in previously unidentified risks to patients, operators, or third parties.
 The Organization utilizing BrainScope should identify, analyze, evaluate, and control these risks.
 In addition, changes to the third-party equipment could introduce new risks that require additional analysis.

-^{} Organization is accountable to Use or Maintenance of BrainScope.
+^{}Organization is accountable for the use and maintenance of BrainScope.

 CHAPTER 5: Maintenance

 5.1 Cleaning the BrainScope Device